Want to hike to Boz Uchuk Lakes? Here’s everything you need to know.

 Overnight: Arashan Hot Springs

 This was the hardest day for us.
-Firstly, as you started to tackle the first mountain, you reach a point that looks like the pass.
+Firstly, as you start to tackle the first mountain, you reach a point that looks like the pass.
 Little did we know, it was a false summit!
-After making that last push up, we thought we were done, so learning that we still had more to go was really demoralizing.
-After mustering up what strength we could, we continued on slowly until we reached the top.
+After making that last push, we thought we were done, so learning that we still had more to go was really demoralizing.
+After mustering up what strength we could, we continued slowly until we reached the top.

 Secondly, we both had some gnarly blisters forming.
-Every downhill step we took on day three just made each one that much worse.
-We had to take the walk down really slow, but when we finally reached the hot springs, we were rewarded with some relaxation.
+Every downhill step we took on day three made each one that much worse.
+We had to go down really slow, but when we finally reached the hot springs, we were rewarded with some relaxation.

 Distance: 10.4 km by horse + 2 km walk